PBA-2sem/Miniproject-2/README.md

 Even so, we can see  that there is a vast difference between the insertion and retrieval time between mongoDB and Redis, which highly favors Redis (in these specific scenarios).

-### CAP and ACID
-#### Redis
-There is a lot of discussions about what whether the CAP is applicaple to redis.
-And the catagory floats around quite a bit.
-However, redis runs with a Master/Slave architecture.
-This means that, when the master fails, it quietly promotes a slave to be the a new master, but still functions as a single client system.
-This makes the redis solution highly available (A), as a master can fail for muliple reasons. (e.g lack of memory).
-If this happen the data will still be available.
-Redis is highly consistent because it more often than not, runs a single client set up.
-This means that the Data will always be concistent when you query for a result.
-For these reasons the redis falls under the CA catagory, and here the book seems to agree.

-When it comes to Reids in the sence of ACID, the ACID principel is not suppoed to be implemented.
-Since Redis is not a transactional daatbase.

-#### MongoDB

 ## Author Details